10/10

 | Ingest | Clone (optionally SHA-pinned, optional --subdir), snapshot as a git worktree, build the structural code graph.
 Runs exactly once on resume. |

-| Verify | Blast-radius-scoped tests in an ephemeral --network none sandbox, JUnit-parsed.
-All-skipped suites are failures (passed > 0 required). |
+| Verify | Per-cut tests in an ephemeral --network none sandbox, JUnit-parsed, stale report deleted before every run.
+All-skipped suites are failures (passed > 0 required); Recover sees stdout + stderr. |

-| Integrate | Always recomputes the migration diff from the worktree — never trusts a stale cached diff. |
+| Integrate | Full suite as the final gate; always recomputes the migration diff from the worktree, never trusting a stale cached diff.
+An Integrate-only regression can route back through Recover once. |

-| Report | Reloads task truth from Postgres; emits report with recovery actions, LLM cost, and verdict. |
+| Report | Reloads task truth from Postgres; emits the artifact plan, oracle census, per-call cost ledger, recovery actions, diffs, and verdict. |

-Honest green requires all three
+Honest green requires all five

-Durability is the core product edge — not “the LLM is smart,” but “the run survives process death and still tells the truth.”
+Durability is the core product edge: not “the LLM is smart,” but “the run survives process death and still tells the truth.”
 LangGraph's AsyncPostgresSaver persists state after every node; a worker that dies mid-graph is replaced by another that resumes from the last checkpoint, not from zero.

 3.1: Queue + lease